Skip to main content Skip to secondary navigation

 Junqin Zhu, Biology (01/2021-04/2021).
 Jun analyzed the stem cell populations in the acoel worm, Convolutriloba longifissura

 Soham Sinha, Bioengineering (01/2021-03/2021).
 Soham built an instrument, 'worm cannon', to cut and collect planarian tissues with microscale precision.
-He joined Mark Skylar-Scott's lab to pursue his PhD on 3D printing techniques.
+Thesis lab: Mark Skylar-Scott.

 Jordan Xiao, Biophysics (09/2019-12/2019).
 Jordan worked on implementing single-cell ATACseq on schistosome cells in order to understand wound induced chromatin remodeling.
-Jordan joined Jan Skotheim's lab to study cell cycle control in yeast.
+Thesis lab: Jan Skotheim.

 Jiawei Sun, Bioengineering (09/2019-12/2019).
 Jiawei's work aimed to develop an unsupervised algorithm for transcriptomic cell type atlas analysis.
-He went on to work with KC Huang for his PhD.
+Thesis lab: KC Huang.

 Sasha Zemsky, Biophysics (01/2018-03/2018).
 Sasha combined experiments and theory to understand the control mechanisms of cellular homeostatic dynamics in planarians.
-Sasha joined Zev Bryant's lab for her thesis research.
+Thesis lab: Zev Bryant.

 Ellie Flaum, Biophysics (01/2018-03/2018).
 Ellie explored super-resolution imaging methods to characterize nuclear architecture in planarians.
-She went on to join Manu Prakash's lab.
+Thesis lab: Manu Prakash.

 Pranav Vyas, Bioengineering (09/2017-12/2017).
 Pranav's work with us focused on the remodeling of planarian gut during growth and degrowth.
-Pranav went on to join Manu Prakash working on a variety of marine organisms.
+Thesis lab: Manu Prakash.

 Trisha Chong, Developmental Biology (09/2016-12/2016).
-Using functional genomic analysis, Trisha compared the molecular wounding responses between regenerative and non-regenerative flatworms.
-Trisha went on to join Lucy Shapiro's lab for her thesis research.
+Using functional genomic analysis, Trisha compared the molecular wound responses between regenerative and non-regenerative flatworms.
+Thesis lab: Lucy Shapiro.

 Yuan (Soso) Xue, Bioengineering (09/2015-03/2016).
 As the first student, Soso declared open the lab at the 2016 Shriram new lab welcome party.
 During his time with us, he searched for a "first principle project" that defines life by experimenting many different things on the planarian.
-Soso joined Steve Quake's lab for his thesis research.
+Thesis lab: Steve Quake.

 Undergrads

-Xóchitl Longstaff (10/2017-08/2018).
-Xóchitl worked on a variety of projects from schistosomes to auxotrophic bacterial communities.
-Her work was supported by Bio-X USRP, and she co-authored a paper with us (Adv Healthc Mater, 2018).
+Xóchitl Longstaff (Bio-X USRP, 2018).
+Xóchitl worked on several projects from schistosomes to auxotrophic bacterial communities, and co-authored a paper (Adv Healthc Mater, 2018).

-Eva Frankel (06/2017-12/2017).
-Through the BIOE REU program, Eva worked with Margarita to characterize gene functions in the planarian immune-like cells.
-She presented her first poster at the Bioengineering REU poster fair.
+Eva Frankel (BioE REU, 2017).
+Eva worked with Margarita to characterize gene functions in the planarian immune-like cells.

-Taylor Chavez (01/2017-08/2017).
-Through the BIOE REU program, Taylor worked with Youngbin to characterize the phototaxis of planarians.
+Taylor Chavez (BioE REU, 2017).
+Taylor worked with Youngbin to characterize the phototaxis of planarians.

 Visitors

 Ruohan Ren, Undergrad (06/2023-08/2023).
 Ruohan joined us from Tsinghua University, China, through the UGVR program.
-He analyzed the single-cell ATACseq data of three flatworms to understand the genetic basis of cell type identity.
+He analyzed the single-cell ATACseq data from three flatworms to explore the genetic basis of cell type identity.
+He continued his interests in computational biology as a graduate student in a tri-institutional program hosted by Cornell, Memorial Sloan Kettering, & Rockefeller University.

 Zachary Irwin, High school intern (06/2023-09/2023).
 Zachary worked with Livia to explore learning behavior of Macrostoma lignano.
 He went on to study biomedical engineering at UC Irvine.